hebda/GitWatch/README.md

 ### Step 1

 Scrape data from the [GitHub Archive](githubarchive.org).
 This process is very slow.
+* Create mySQL tables in the GitWatch database with:
+** CREATE TABLE repo (id INT UNSIGNED, name TINYTEXT, owner TINYTEXT, private BOOL, created_at DATETIME, description TEXT, language TINYTEXT, watchers MEDIUMINT UNSIGNED);
+** CREATE TABLE event (id INT UNSIGNED, type TINYINT UNSIGNED, timestamp DATETIME);
 * runExtractor.sh downloads the json that contains all the events for a given hour.
-* extractor.py processes the json and records the relevant information in text.csv and events.csv.
+* extractor.py processes the json and records the relevant information in the GitWatch mySQL db.

 ### Step 2